Skip to content

 |-- HBuilder-Hello // uni-app offline packaging project

-|-- HBuilder-uniPluginDemo // uni-app plugin development main project (the project required for this document)
+|-- HBuilder-uniPluginDemo // Main uni-app plugin development project (the project used in this document)

-|-- SDK // Dependency libraries and dependent resource files
+|-- SDK // Dependency libraries and resource files

-Drag the dependency libraries and dependent resource files SDK folder into the UniPlugin-iOS folder.
+Drag the dependency libraries and resource files SDK folder into the UniPlugin-iOS folder.
 After dragging, the directory structure should look like this.

 |-- UniPlugin-iOS

-|-- HBuilder-uniPluginDemo // uni-app plugin development main project (the project required for this document)
+|-- HBuilder-uniPluginDemo // Main uni-app plugin development project (the project used in this document)

-|-- SDK // Dependency libraries and dependent resource files
+|-- SDK // Dependency libraries and resource files

 For more details, refer to iOS Plugin Development Environment Configuration.